SSIC Code Search

 Why do I need to report about my business activity type?

-The government needs to know what businesses are present in the country to pursue adequate policies.
-With the help of these codes, the state collects the information and analyzes the overall data to be aware of the trends.
-This is why you have to submit the SSIC code to ACRA when incorporating.
+The Singapore government needs to know what businesses are present in the country to pursue the right policies for the benefit of the country.
+With the help of these SSIC codes, the state collects the information and analyzes the overall data to be aware of the trends.

 Can the incorporation be delayed because of the code I chose?